 2.What are you good at?
 What skills, experience, or uniqueness can you offer?
 What do you enjoy doing?
 What would you like to become really good at?

 3.Using these skills, your experience, and/or uniqueness, what problem can you help solve?
 How can you make a difference?
 Maybe you are hilarious so your purpose may be to make others laugh.
-Maybe you are a good teacher so your purpose may be to educate.
+Maybe you are a good teacher so your purpose may be to educate through online courses.
 Bossy?
 Your purpose could be managing a team of people to work towards a common goal.
 Maybe you’ve been through a trauma or an addiction so your purpose is to give direction and hope to others.
 Love talking about your Italian holiday?
 Share your travel planning tips with others.

 Get creative, and you’ll come up with something that gets you excited.